 Placing a Value on a Graduate Program

-Graduate schools are no longer rigid in terms of class schedules and offerings.
+Graduate schools are no longer rigid in class schedules and offerings.
 A great graduate program will offer part-time options over extended periods.
 Night classes allow you to keep your job while improving your credentials.

-And there are amazing online programs that are actually worth the money.
-Look into online programs offered through public schools such as Pennsylvania State University’s World Campus, 97 percent of whose students are already working in the field as they study, and, therefore, can make up the difference in cost.
+And there are amazing online education programs that are actually worth the money.
+Look into online programs offered through public schools such as Pennsylvania State University — World Campus, where 97 percent of the students are already working in the field as they study, and therefore can make up the difference in cost.

 Those desiring the full university experience should also consider the prestige factor.

-Some fields, such as biotechnology and engineering, require advanced degrees.
+Some fields, like biotechnology and engineering, require advanced degrees.
 Without a master’s, you may not qualify for management positions or other promotions.

-Top schools such as the Massachusetts Institute of Technology, Stanford, and California Institute of Technology, offer a great education, prepare students with skill over fluff, and have job placement to match tuition cost.
+Top schools such as the Massachusetts Institute of Technology, Stanford, and the California Institute of Technology offer a great education, prepare students with skills over fluff, and have job placement to match tuition cost.

-Realistically, there is some value in almost any graduate school.
-This is true for people who are looking for jobs that require a specialized education, or want to move up in their careers, or who plan to change direction without needing another four-year undergraduate degree.
+It’s also true for those who want to move up in their careers, or who plan to change direction without needing another four-year undergraduate degree.
 The long-term value of a program that matches your goals and offers great ROI shouldn’t be underestimated.